Improve future healthcare

-SHARE is a new NHS Research Scotland initiative created to establish a register of people interested in participating in health research and who agree to allow SHARE to use the coded data in their various NHS computer records to check whether they might be suitable for health research studies.
-This access can be incredibly useful when it comes to developing new treatments and cures for a wide variety of health conditions.
+Participants agree to allow SHARE to use the coded data in their various secure NHS computer records to check whether they might be suitable for health research studies.
+All information is confidential; no-one can access this information without your permission.
+This information can be incredibly useful when it comes to developing new treatments and cures for a wide variety of health conditions.

 When you join, you might be invited to take part in a health research study in the future but it would be up to you at the time to decide if you wanted to participate.

-It only takes a minute to join the SHARE register, but together we can make a real difference to Scotland's future health.
+It only takes a minute to join the SHARE Register and Biobank, but together we can make a real difference to Scotland's future health.